-From secret gardens and ancient heritage sites, to scenic coastal walks and country parks, Ards and North Down has lots of hidden gems and popular spots which are perfect for a romantic walk – on Valentine’s Day or any other time of the year.
+From secret gardens and ancient heritage sites, to scenic coastal walks and country parks, Ards and North Down has lots of hidden gems and popular spots which are perfect for a romantic walk.
 So, if you’re searching for a special spot to enjoy some quality time with your nearest and dearest, let us guide you to some of the loveliest locations in the borough…

 Crawfordsburn Country Park

 Although a popular location in the borough, the extensive landscape of Crawfordsburn Country Park is ideal for enjoying a romantic day out, as there are lots of scenic spaces where you can escape from any crowds.
-The quieter, cooler month of February is also the perfect time to explore the landscape at your leisure, when there are generally fewer seasonal visitors and more opportunities for spotting wildlife.
+Spring and summer welcomes visitors galore, ready to enjoy the sandy beach and forest trails.
+The quieter, cooler months of autumn and winter are also perfect times to explore this pretty landscape at your leisure, when there are generally more opportunities for spotting wildlife.
 There are also jays and rooks in the wooded glen, while you might also spot seals, along with herons and dippers around the waterways.

 Magical in every season, when you’re with that special someone, Crawfordsburn Country Park will sing songs from its streams, cast a spell with its waterfall and charm you with its sandy beaches.
 A haven for the flora and fauna within, it will similarly leave you feeling relaxed and at peace – a natural place of enchantment made all the more lovely with company…